Getting the Right AuDHD Diagnosis and Testing for Your Child

 What is it Like Having AuDHD?
 Common Signs and Symptoms

 Understanding what it means to have AuDHD is all about recognizing the mix of symptoms from both ADHD (Attention Deficit Hyperactivity Disorder) and ASD (Autism Spectrum Disorder).
+Autism symptoms include persistent challenges in social communication and interaction that characterize autism spectrum disorder.
 Kids with AuDHD can show a variety of behaviors, like difficulties with attention, impulsivity, social interactions, and communication.

 This unique combination makes it really important for parents to pay close attention to their child’s needs.
 By keeping an eye on their behaviors, parents can better support their child’s growth and help them navigate the challenges they face in social and school settings.